Tanishka-Chauhan08/Asset-Track-System/README.md

-# 🛡️ Asset Tracker System
+# Asset Auditor Pro: Asset Tracker System

 A simple and practical Asset Management & Compliance tool built using **React** and **Tailwind CSS**.
 It helps track hardware and software assets, check their compliance status, and manage records in an organized way.